Smokey Bear: Recent history

 In 2004, Smokey's 60th anniversary was celebrated in several ways, including a Senate resolution designating August 9, 2004, as "Smokey Bear's 60th Anniversary", requesting that the President issue a proclamation "calling upon the people of the United States to observe the day with appropriate ceremonies and activities".
 According to Richard Earle, author of The Art of Cause Marketing, the Smokey Bear campaign is among the most powerful and enduring of all public service advertising:"Smokey is simple, strong, straightforward.
 He's a denizen of those woods you're visiting, and he cares about preserving them.
 Anyone who grew up watching Bambi realizes how terrifying a forest fire can be.
 But Smokey wouldn't run away.
 Smokey's strong.
-He'll stay and fight the fire if necessary, but he'd rather have you douse it and cover it up so he doesn't have to."On the anniversary of finding Smokey Bear in the Capitan Gap fire, Marianne Gould from the Smokey Bear Ranger District, Eddie Tudor from the Smokey Bear Museum and Neal Jones from the local Ruidoso, New Mexico, radio station created "Smokey Bear Days" starting in 2004.
-The event celebrates the fire prevention message from the Smokey Bear campaign as well as wilderness and environmental conservation with music concerts, chainsaw carving contests, a firefighter's "muster" competition, food, vendors and a parade.
-The "Smokey Bear Days" celebration is held in Smokey's hometown of Capitan, New Mexico, the first weekend of May every year.

-Between 2008 and 2011, new public service announcements (PSAs) featuring Smokey rendered in CGI were released.
-In 2010, the PSAs encouraged young adults to "Get Your Smokey On" – that is, to become like Smokey and speak up appropriately when others are acting carelessly.
-In 2011, the campaign launched its first mobile application, or app, to provide critical information about wildfire prevention, including a step-by-step guide to safely building and extinguishing campfires, as well as a map of current wildfires across America.
+He'll stay and fight the fire if necessary, but he'd rather have you douse it and cover it up so he doesn't have to."In 2011, the campaign launched its first mobile application, or app, to provide critical information about wildfire prevention, including a step-by-step guide to safely building and extinguishing campfires, as well as a map of current wildfires across America.